rimatik/Codility-lessons/README.md

 # Codility-lessons
-This repository contains lessons from codility coding lessons
+This repository contains solved tasks from codility coding lessons